SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     For an example of how to use the ``assignment`` attribute, see :ref:`AdvancedOperators_CompoundAssignmentOperators`.

 ..
-TR: ``assignment doesn't seem to be required as of r16459.
-Is this correct?
+NOTE: ``assignment doesn't seem to be required as of r16459.
     Emailed swift-dev on 4/17/14 with the following example:

     (swift) struct Vector2D {